The Screen on the Green

 The Screen on the Green, also known as Everyman Screen On The Green, is a single-screen cinema facing Islington Green in the London Borough of Islington, London, England.
 The current building was opened in 1913 and it is one of the oldest continuously running cinemas in the UK.
 It is an example of the many purpose-built cinemas that followed the regulations set by the Cinematograph Act 1909.
 The idea of cinema was re-invented here by Romaine Hart in 1970 and it was seen as a model for new stylish cinemas in the UK.
-It became a venue for bands like the Sex Pistols and The Clash, and a place to be seen in the 1970s and 80s.
-Hart sold the cinema in 2008, and it is now (2025) run by Everyman Cinemas.
+It became a venue for bands such as the Sex Pistols and The Clash, and a place to be seen in the 1970s and '80s.
+Hart sold the cinema in 2008, and it is now (as of 2025) run by Everyman Cinemas.

 History

 Early history (1910–1913)

 The Pesaresi brothers ran their original animated picture show at 83 Upper Street.
 With finance from Thomas Harrold who ran the "fancy drapery" store next door at number 82, they bought out Stean's Printers, Fosdykes' Confectionery and Vivian Lester's Sign Writers, numbers 84 to 86 respectively.
 They demolished the old shops and built an electric theatre designed by architects Boreham & Gladding, which opened in October 1913.